Cruciferous Vegetables Like Kale May Boost Artery Health. Eat Raw or Cooked?

 - mechanically cut and slice

-So for those vegetables that we often cook anyway, like cabbage and cauliflower, continue to do so.
-For those cruciferous we often eat raw, like arugula and kale, cut into small pieces, and add lemon juice or other acid dressing to boost enzyme release.
+So for those vegetables that we often cook anyway, like Brussels sprouts and cauliflower, continue to do so.
+For those cruciferous we often eat raw, like kale and arugula, cut into small pieces, and add lemon juice or other acid dressing to boost enzyme release.